Giova1016/CocktailBuddy_GUI/README.md

 ## Features

-In this project, users may:
+In this project, users will:
 - Register and log in with their saved credentials.
 - Select their desired preferences from a list of mocktail flavors along with levels of preferred sweetness/bitterness.
+- Be shown a list of Beverages that meet their preferences or at least some of them.

 ## Installation